deltwalrus/GSWT/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code.
-As a demonstration of the purpose and capabilities of Terraform, the following guide will show you how to:
+As a demonstration of the purpose and capabilities of Terraform, this guide will show you how to:

 - Set up and configure Terraform
 - Use Terraform to create a Docker container running a web server